-Arkansas Tech University utilizes evidenced-based strategic interventions, collaboration, innovation, and the incorporation of the wellness dimensions to reduce harmful consequences of alcohol and other drug use.
+Arkansas Tech University utilizes evidenced-based strategic interventions, collaboration, innovation and the incorporation of the wellness dimensions to reduce harmful consequences of alcohol and other drug use.
 Drug and alcohol programming includes, but is not limited to:

-- •Providing education and awareness activities. - •Offering substance-free social, extracurricular, and public service options. - •Creating a health-promoting normative environment. - •Restricting the marketing and promotion of alcohol and other drugs. - •Limiting availability of alcohol and other drugs. - •Developing and enforcing campus policies and enforcing laws to address high-risk and illegal alcohol and other drug use. - •Providing early intervention and referral for treatment. - •All new undergraduate students are required to complete AlcoholEdu® for College: Primary, an online education program.
+- •Providing education and awareness activities. - •Offering substance-free social, extracurricular, and public service options. - •Creating a health-promoting normative environment. - •Restricting the marketing and promotion of alcohol and other drugs. - ·Limiting availability of alcohol and other drugs. - •Developing and enforcing campus policies and enforcing laws to address high-risk and illegal alcohol and other drug use. - •Providing early intervention and referral for treatment. - •All new undergraduate students are required to complete an online education program. - •Providing education for students who have violated alcohol and/or marijuana policies.